elec-e8408-mini-project-2025/project-documentation/README.md

 ### Software interfaces

-The LilyGO application SHOULD use LilyWatch maintained TTGO_TWatch_Library for the pin definitions and driver implementation
+The LilyGO application SHOULD use LilyWatch maintained TTGO_TWatch_Library and Arduino core ESP32 libraries for the pin definitions and driver implementation

 The Web application SHOULD use SQLite to store synchronized data locally on the RPi